If you’re an elderly woman who’d like to learn to do pull-ups, then go for it!

 In fact, if a woman over age 65 has osteoporosis (brittle bone disease), her contraindications are impact exercise like running, jumping and certain forms of other aerobic activity.

-Chin-up training is a non-impact activity that’s safe on the joints.
+Pull-up/chin-up training is a non-impact activity that’s safe on the joints.

-Built-In Safety of Chin-Ups
+Built-In Safety of Pull-ups

 It’s not like, say, the bench press, where you can keep straining and straining with endless sets and countless repetitions because you can adjust the weight of the barbell.
 You can then end up hurting a shoulder joint.